-Various festivals across UK and Europe either provide performance opportunities for unsigned bands and artists to perform on stage or provide their contact details for performance enquires, here we list some of these festivals.
+Various festivals from across the globe provide performance opportunities for unsigned bands and artists to perform on stage or provide their contact details for performance enquires, here we list some of these festivals.

 i-Portunus funding, from Creative Europe Desk UK, provides financial support to help fund the cost of travel (transportation, accommodation etc.) for artists (including performers) to another Creative Europe country.

 Tipping Point has announced a songwriting residency for emerging artists and music creators aged between 18-25 across the North East.
 The residency aims to develop 12 artists’ songwriting skills and professional practices.

 Listen Imagine Compose are offering a Masters in Teaching and Learning, as part of their CPD programme for secondary music teachers.
 The course is designed to develop skills in teaching composing with KS3, KS4 and KS5 students.